ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 * Cache Audit screen checks caching headers and flags assets needing attention
 * Optional Pretty Versioned URLs convert `file.css?ver=123` into `file.v123.css` with Apache and Nginx rewrite rules
 * Remote mirror for vendor scripts like Facebook Pixel and gtag with SRI hashes and a daily refresh
+* Script Attributes manager with dependency-aware “Defer all third-party” and “Conservative” presets

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/gm2-wordpress-suite` directory.